bnbwebexpertise/laravel-push-notifications/README.md

 ## Installation

-Add the provider in your `config/app.php` :
+For Laravel 5.4 or older, add the provider in your `config/app.php` :

 ```php
     'providers' => [
         Bnb\PushNotifications\PushNotificationsServiceProvider::class,
     ],
 ```

+Laravel 5.5 use _Composer_ auto-discovery feature.

 ## Configuration